Step-by-Step: Secure Your Digital Life in 30 Minutes

 Improving your digital security does not require deep technical knowledge or expensive tools.
 It requires focused, intentional configuration of the systems you already use.
 In just 30 minutes, you can significantly reduce your exposure to the most common attack vectors.

 This step-by-step guide prioritizes the highest-impact actions first, helping you establish a strong baseline security posture quickly and sustainably.
+For a broader defensive mindset, see our guide on Zero Trust security principles.

-0β5 Minutes: Secure Your Email Account
+0–5 Minutes: Secure Your Email Account

 Your email account is the central hub of your digital identity.
 If compromised, it can be used to reset passwords, bypass security controls, and impersonate you across other services.
+Understanding how email servers work and reviewing email headers can also help you detect suspicious activity.

 - Enable multi-factor authentication (MFA) using an authenticator app or hardware key